npolyak/NP.Avalonia.Demos/NP.Demos.ThemingAndL10N/Readme.md

 # Examples demonstrating Theming and Localization capabilities of NP.Avalonia.Visual package

-The examples are described in detail in [Theming and Localization functionality for Multiplaform Avalonia UI Framework](https://www.codeproject.com/Articles/5317972/Theming-and-Localization-functionality-for-Multipl) article.
+These examples are described in detail in [Theming and Localization functionality for Multiplaform Avalonia UI Framework](https://www.codeproject.com/Articles/5317972/Theming-and-Localization-functionality-for-Multipl) article.

 These capabilities were inspired by a great localization and theming package for WPF created by [Tomer Shamam](https://www.linkedin.com/in/tomershamam/?originalSubdomain=il).